 - Easy setup

 - One remote for all functions

 - Looks great on the wall or on the stand (supplied)

 Samsung are rightly proud of this king size LED TV that is not just smart - its top of the class.
 Ultra 4k resolution delivers high-level definition and good contrasting in both daylight and nighttime scenes.
 You may even feel like you stepped right into the action on screen as every detail is so clear.
 An impressive 4 HDMI ports and 3 USBs cater to the entire family with ease, and the low input lag makes this 4K gaming TV a dream.

-This TV makes life very easy because its optimized for streaming media from your favorite sources.
+This 50-inch 4K TV makes life very easy because its optimized for streaming media from your favorite sources.
 It also comes with a remote which controls any devices you have connected, a time and stress saver in itself.
 This isnt the cheapest 50 inch TV on the market, but based on looks, performance and the general viewing experience it is definitely one of the best.